anappellegrino/anappellegrino.github.io/index.md

 ### Dissertation Project: The Warrior's Paradox: The Rise of Parapolice Groups in Brazil  (*in progress*)

 This book-length dissertation project explores armed criminal group formation and interaction with police in Brazil.
-I conduct a cross-case comparison between Rio de Janeiro and São Paulo from the 1980s to 2000s, tracing the emergence of armed criminal groups and police instutional development.
-I have conducted over 2 years of fieldwork, during which I conducted dozens of interviews and collected thousands of administrative records.
+I conduct a cross-case comparison between Rio de Janeiro and São Paulo from the 1980s to 2000s, tracing the emergence of armed criminal groups and police institutional development.
+I have conducted over 2 years of fieldwork, completing dozens of elite interviews, and collecting thousands of administrative records.

 ### Peer-Reviewed Publications